-"69-8-409.
+- Section 18.
+Section 69-8-409, MCA, is amended to read: - "69-8-409.
 Bill information -- customer nonpayment -- commission rulemaking.
 (1) Electrical Electricity bills to consumers must disclose each component of the electrical bill in accordance with rules promulgated by the commission.
-Electrical Electricity bills must disclose but are not limited to the following:

-- (a) distribution and transmission AND TRANSMISSION charges; - (b) transmission charges; - (b)(c)(B) electricity supply charges; - (c)(d)(C) competitive transition stranded costs charges; and - (d)(e)(D) universal system benefits charges. - (2) The commission shall promulgate rules establishing the procedures relating to how and when an electricity supplier may discontinue service to a customer because of the customers customer's nonpayment and the procedures relating to reconnection, except that those rules may not apply to electricity suppliers that are cooperative utilities.
+Electrical Electricity bills must disclose but are not limited to the following: - (a) distribution and transmission AND TRANSMISSION charges; - 24 (b) transmission charges; - (b)(c)(B) electricity supply charges; - 26 (c)(d)(c) competitive transition stranded costs TRANSITION charges; and - 27 (d)(e)(D) universal system benefits charges. - (2) The commission shall promulgate rules establishing the procedures relating to how and when an electricity supplier may discontinue service to a customer because of the customers customer's nonpayment and the procedures relating to reconnection, except that those rules may not apply to electricity suppliers that

-(3) Local governing bodies of a cooperative utility shall retain authority for cooperative utilities regarding:

-- (a) customer nonpayment and reconnection; and - (b) information contained in electrical electricity bills to consumers."
+- 1 are cooperative utilities. - 2 (3) Local governing bodies of a cooperative utility shall retain authority for cooperative utilities regarding: - 3 (a) customer nonpayment and reconnection; and - 4 (b) information contained in electrical electricity bills to consumers."

 "69-8-503.
-Transition Stranded costs financing.
-(1) A utility may, after July 1, 1997, apply to the commission for a determination that certain transition stranded costs may be recovered through the issuance of transition stranded costs bonds are issued, cost savings associated with and resulting from the bonds must benefit customers.
-After the issuance of a financing order, the utility retains sole discretion regarding whether to sell, assign, or otherwise transfer or pledge transition stranded costs property or to cause the transition stranded costs bonds to be issued, including the right to defer or postpone the sale, assignment, transfer, pledge, or issuance.
-If transition stranded costs bonds are not issued within 4 years of the issuance of the financing order, the financing order must terminate.
+Transition Stranded Transition costs financing.
+(1) A utility may, after July 1, 1997, apply to the commission for a determination that certain transition stranded Transition costs may be recovered through the issuance of transition stranded costs Transition bonds.
+If transition stranded costs Transition bonds are issued, cost savings associated with and resulting from the bonds must benefit customers.
+After the issuance of a financing order, the utility retains sole discretion regarding whether to sell, assign, or otherwise transfer or pledge transition stranded costs Transition property or to cause the transition stranded costs Transition bonds to be issued, including the right to defer or postpone the sale, assignment, transfer, pledge, or issuance.
+If transition stranded costs Transition bonds are not issued within 4 years of the issuance of the financing order, the financing order must terminate.
 The utility may apply for an extension or renewal of a financing order.